prnbbora4/prnbbora4/README.md

 <!--  A paragraph about me -->

-_Hello there this is **Pranab Bora**.
+_Hello, this is **Pranab Bora**.
 A **Full Stack Developer, Data Science & Machine Learning Enthusiast**.
 You can see my work down below.
 I love to code in Javascript & Typescript, MERN stack, Php, Python.
 I am a friendly guy you can connect with me on social media, I would love to have you in my life._

 <!--  Social Media Links -->